Investors Read Confidence Before They Read the Numbers.

 Turkish Investor Relations Presentation Translation: Why Market Confidence Drops Before the Numbers

 The numbers are ready.
 The strategy is clear.
-The investor deck has been approved internally.
+The investor deck is approved.

 What Actually Breaks